rdyar/rdyar.github.io/_posts/2017-10-01-speed-up-jekyll-by-using-gulp-for-sass-and-other-assets.md

 // but it will not remove them from _site/assets if you remove them from assets.

 /**
- * Build the Jekyll Site
+ * Build the Jekyll Site - for windos.
+If you are on a Mac/linux change jekyll.bat to just jekyll */ gulp.task('jekyll-build', function (done) {
- */
-gulp.task('jekyll-build', function (done) {
     browserSync.notify(messages.jekyllBuild);